goyalpramod/goyalpramod.github.io/_notes/goals_2025.markdown

 12. AI agents from first principles
 13. DL for Dummies
 14. ML maths for Dummies
-16. NLP from zero to one
+15. NLP from zero to one
-17. CV from zero to one
+16. CV from zero to one
-18. RL from zero to one
+17. RL from zero to one
-15. finish tech reports of qwen, deepseek, llama etc -->
+18. finish tech reports of qwen, deepseek, llama etc

+Order of reading books

+1. MML
+2. DL with PyTorch + Dive into DL (in parallel)
+3. Understanding DL
+4. Build a LLM
+5. Professional C CUDA programming
+6. PMPP
+7. PPC